Abdou Moumouni University

-Abdou Moumouni University (French: Université Abdou Moumouni de Niamey, UAM) was formerly the University of Niamey from 1974 to 1994.
-On the right bank of the Niger River in Niamey, its students and faculty have historically been involved in protest movements in the capital.
+Abdou Moumouni University (French: Université Abdou Moumouni de Niamey, UAM), formerly the University of Niamey from 1974 to 1994, is a public university based in Niamey, the capital of Niger.
+The main campus is situated on the right bank of the Niger River.
+Historically, its students and faculty have been involved in protest movements in the capital.

 Enrollment

-The university had a total enrollment of around 8,000 in early 2007; 7,000 as of June 2006, which was a growth of 1,000 over the previous decade.
+The university currently has an enrollment of around 25,000 students.

 Name

 The university is named after former Professor Abdou Moumouni Dioffo, a Nigerien educator, intellectual, and president of the university.
-From 1974 to 1994, the institution was named the University of Niamey.
+From 1974 to 1994, the institution was known as the University of Niamey.
 The university was an outgrowth of the 1971 "Centre d'Enseignement Superieur", which consolidated a number of post-secondary and trade schools founded in the years following independence.
 Under French colonial rule, there were no post-secondary institutions in Niger.

 Structure

 The Université Abdou Moumouni includes a wide array of public institutions.
 These include: